 Springview is a tiny village located in the state of Nebraska.
-With a population of 240 people and just one neighborhood, Springview is the 200th largest community in Nebraska.
-Springview has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+With a population of 246 people and just one neighborhood, Springview is the 200th largest community in Nebraska.
+Much of the housing stock in Springview was built prior to World War II, making it one of the older and more historic villages in the country.

 Unlike some villages, Springview isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Springview are a mix of both white- and blue-collar jobs.
 Overall, Springview is a village of managers, sales and office workers, and professionals.
 There are especially a lot of people living in Springview who work in management occupations (15.56%), office and administrative support (14.44%), and teaching (7.78%).